-Admob is known to provide strong eCPMs across all geos which make the average eCPM of Admob quite higher than other networks when compared.
+Admob is known to provide strong eCPMs across all geos, which make the average eCPM of Admob quite higher than other networks when compared.
 It provides the high rates for rewarded video ads for tier one traffic.
 The average tends to be around $16 for iOS and $12 for Android.
 For Japan iOS, the eCPM goes as high as $22 for rewarded video.
-The Interstitial rates tend to be around $5 to $8 while that of a native banner is around $1 and more.
+The Interstitial rates tend to be around $5 to $8 while that of a native banner is about $1 and more.
 Admob doesn’t offer much revenue potential for tier 3 traffic as the eCPM is comparatively across its entire range of ad units.
-For countries like India, the CPM rates for the native banner is around 7 cents and those of interstitial is around 40 cents.
+For countries like India, the CPM rates for the native banner is around 7 cents, and those of interstitial is approximately 40 cents.
 The rewarded video can go a little more to 80 cents to a dollar.
 Still, when compared with the rates of tier one countries, it is extremely low.
-Unity ads have an eCPM of $10 to $12 for tier one countries.
+Unity ads have an eCPM of $10 to $12 for tier one nations.
 The rewarded video eCPM for tier 3 country is around a dollar for Unity ads.
-We have seen that the rates are almost same on iOS and Android for Unity ads.
-The rates for normal video ads is around $5 to $7.
-Countries which have the higher video ad rates include Japan, USA, Canada, Germany, and more.
+We have seen that the rates are almost the same on iOS and Android for Unity ads.
+The rates for standard video ads is around $5 to $7.
+Countries which have higher video ad rates include Japan, USA, Canada, Germany, and more.

 Admob vs Unity Ads: Payments and Earnings Report

 Admob is pretty consistent on its payment terms and pay app developers on a NET 30 days basis once the accrued earnings crossed $100 for the month.
 If your earnings are less than $100, the payment is moved to the next cycle.
-Admob payments are processed through AdSense and thus the payment terms and cycle is similar to that of AdSense.
-To receive payment from Unity ads, you need to submit an invoice to [email protected] The minimum earnings balance required to submit an invoice is $100 USD.
+Admob payments are processed through AdSense, and thus the payment terms and period is similar to that of AdSense.
+To receive payment from Unity ads, you need to submit an invoice to [email protected] The minimum earnings balance required to send an invoice is USD 100.
 Your payments will be processed within 30 days of receiving the invoice and Unity ads pays to you via Wire transfer currently.

 Admob vs Unity Ads: Final Verdict